Helen Shewolfe Tseng is an artist, designer, and weird wolf witch.

 I am currently based in San Francisco, California.
 Read my interview with Uses This.

 Upcoming + Recent

-- Artist talk at Living Room Light Exchange, January 2018
+- 2018, artist talk at Living Room Light Exchange

-- An ephemeral art + fiction piece with Robin Sloan and Kiyash Monsef, January 2018
+- 2018, ephemeral art + fiction piece with Robin Sloan and Kiyash Monsef

-- Place Talk on haunted personal histories and the Deep South, October 2017
+- 2017, haunted personal histories and the Deep South, Place Talks

-- Visual work for the Economic Security Project's universal basic income initiatives
+- 2017, visual work for the Economic Security Project's universal basic income initiatives

-- Generative illustration and art direction for Google
+- 2017, generative illustration and art direction for Google

 99% Invisible, Adweek, Airbnb, Benefit Cosmetics, Boba Guys, The Bold Italic, Bustle, Center for Investigative Reporting, Cosmopolitan, Economic Security Project, Ethics + Governance of AI Initiative, Fordham University, Google, Imgur, K.Flay, Lenny Letter, Lucky Peach, Momofuku, Oxford Internet Institute, Radiotopia, UC Berkeley

 Panels + Talks

 Emojicon, The Galallery, Living Room Light Exchange, Oakland Book Festival, Place Talks, Stanford University, University of San Francisco